Reschivon/AutoForge/README.md

 Of course, by using this tool you are responsible for anything that happens to you.
 Cheat responsibly!

+## Todo
+- parse classes correctly, and nested functions
+- function calle object is a dependency
+- function calls should assumed to modify the arguments and calle (if applicalbe)
+- in for loop comprehensions, the iteration variable is not USE
+- function call name is not a USE
+- function parameters should be added to first IN

 ## Install
 You need Python > 3.9, but the code you're feeding in can be any valid Python 3 code.
 You also need `libcst` installed, which is on `pypi`